StatCan/NBL-CNB/docs/source/address_matching/run_process.rst

 ----------------

 Once setup above is complete the address matching process can be intiated.
-To do this we will run the files from the command line.
+To do this we will run the files from inside of the IDE of your choice.

-1. Open the command prompt and ensure that you python environment is setup correctly with all of the list packages installed.
+1. Navigate to the scripts folder in the
-2. Navigate to the directory that contains the data
+2. Ensure that the following line of code in